BioinformaticsStudy/CPFNN/README.md

 # Parser

 To use the GEO_parser.py, you need to provide a txt file named geo_info.txt which records information about GEO file you want to use.
-You also need to download the cleaned_sites_common.txt file to help parse to filter the unrelated columns.
+You also need to download the cleaned_sites_common.txt file which will be read by the parse to filter out unrelated columns (not overlapping sites).
 Each line is a GEO dataset.
 The format of geo_info.txt is following:

 GEO_Dataset_ID, identified_age_string, identified_disease_status, identified_healthy_label ,tissue_type_label, tissue_type_name